 By this point, he was suffering from ill health.
 According to legends Copernicus recieved the final printed pages of his book on the day he died at the age of 70 in 1543.
 He awoke from a stroke-induced coma to look at his book, and then died peacefully after saying his final farewell to his life’s work.

 At the time of his death Copernicus wasn’t yet famous.
 His heliocentric theory hadn’t taken ahold.
 And it was years before Galileo was able to confirm the observation using the telescope.

 So, Copernicus was buried in an unnamed tomb in the Frombork Cathedral, Poland.
 It was one of over 100 tombs in the cathedral, some of which were also unnamed.
 This meant finding his remains wasn’t an easy task.
 Even Napoléon searched for his grave in 1807.

 One theory was that his tomb could be located near the St. Cross Altar, because Copernicus was in charge of the altar while he was a priest at the cathedral.
 In 2005, several skeletons were discovered near the St. Cross Altar, one of which was speculated to belong to Copernicus.

 The scattered bones on the incomplete skeleton belonged to a 60-70 year old man, the approximate age of Copernicus.
 A facial reconstruction based on the skull showed a broken nose and other facial features that matched a self-portrait of Copernicus.

 But the archeologists still had doubts as to whether they had found the right remains.
-Therefore, DNA analyses were performed on samples extracted from the skeletal remains, and from several hairs presumed to belong to Copernicus.
+To confirm his identity researchers performed DNA analyses on samples from the skeletal remains, and from several hairs presumed to belong to Copernicus.
 These hairs were found in the astronomical reference book Calendarium Romanum Magnum that was used by the astronomer for many years.

 Identifying the remains with DNA analyses